intel/llvm/sycl/doc/design/OptionalDeviceFeatures.md

 because traversal of the IR is much more efficient than traversal of the AST.
 The downside, though, is that the warning message is less informative.

-#### Aspect requirement strictness control

-For some aspects (currently only `fp64`) we want the usage analysis to be less strict to avoid user confusion in cases where the aspects are used unintentionally and is later optimized out.
-An example of this is through the use of a literal such as `3.14` which is a double-precision floating point value in C++, but may be lowered to a single-precision floating point immediately, making it difficult to debug.

-To allow both strict and relaxed aspect propagation, the aspect propagation pass is run twice; once before optimizations and again after optimizations.
+#### Pre- and post-optimization aspect propagation

+Sometimes aspects that are used by a kernel in source code are eliminated during optimization.
+The most common case is when a kernel uses a double precision floating point literal to initialize a single precision floating point variable.
+Although the kernel uses the aspect `fp64` (corresponding to `double`) in its source code, the optimizer commonly replaces the double precision literal with a single precision literal, and this can sometimes mean that the kernel does not actually rely on the `fp64` aspect at all.
+We therefore have a quandary, should kernels like this be allowed to run on a device that doesn't have `fp64` support?

+It seems too extreme to raise an exception if the application attempts to submit a kernel like this to a device without fp64 support because applications like this previously ran without error (prior to this design being implemented).
+However, it also seems useful to issue a warning in a case like this if the application specifically decorated the kernel with `[[sycl::device_has()]]` (i.e. requesting a warning if the kernel uses aspects not listed in that attribute).
+We therefore run the aspect propagation pass twice: once before optimization and again after optimization.

 The first run of the pass takes a list of aspect names to exclude when saving the result of the propagation.
 It will still propagate the excluded aspects to